YouthBuild: unleashing the intelligence and positive energy of young people to rebuild their communities and their lives

-YouthBuild members transform their lives and roles in society through earning their GED, high school diploma, or college credits, learning job skills, and serving their community through building affordable housing.
-Members in our program divide their time between classroom, field (construction sites), and leadership development.
+YouthBuild members transform their lives and roles in society through earning their GED, high school diploma, or college credits, learning job skills, and serving their community through building affordable housing or working at childcare facilities in Central Oregon.
+Members in our program divide their time between classroom, field, and leadership development.
 As stated by YouthBuild USA Co-Founder, John Bell, "YouthBuild seeks to join with others to help build a movement toward a more just society in which respect, love, responsibility, and cooperation are the dominant unifying values, and sufficient opportunities are available for all people in all communities to fulfill their own potential and contribute to the well-being of others."

 - YouthBuild requires a minimum 12-month daily commitment, Monday-Friday, 8am – 3pm.
 Youth will be recruited from Madras, Warm Springs, Prineville, Sisters, and Redmond, with our main campus located between Sisters and Redmond.
 Public transportation is available to the Cloverdale location.

-- Youth earn a small stipend during the program for work in the classroom and on the construction site, and this stipend increases with positive work ethic, attendance, and clean drug tests.
+- Youth earn a small stipend during the program for work in the classroom and on the construction/childcare site.
+This stipend increases with positive work ethic, attendance, and clean drug tests.

 |16-24||Sisters - supports students from Redmond, Madras, Warm Springs & Prineville||12 months core program then 9-12 months of follow-up||Starting at $340/pay period|

 |Spring Cohort Starts April 10th, 2023||Monday April 3rd, 2023||$1,718.25 AmeriCorps Education Award||Diploma, Credit Recovery, GED, College Prep|